wkaisertexas/wkaisertexas.github.io/src/content/blog/cloning-chat-gpt-in-terminal-with-javascript-and-clack.md

 ### Why not just store it in your code?

 Why not just put the key in your code?
-First, having keys in your code can made updating them kind of cumbersome (changing environment variables remotely is really difficult).
+First, having keys in your code can made updating them kind of cumbersome (changing environment variables remotely can be really quick).
 Second, security.
 You could accidentally commit your code to a public repository.
 One of your team members could go rouge and post it online.
 You could accidentally use the production api key in testing and accidentally delete your user's data.

 > Committing your API key accidentally is such a large problem on sites like **GitHub** that automated companies will search your code for "high entropy strings" and automatically notify you if detected ( I have gotten quite a few of these emails myself).